Dominated splittings and the spectrum of singular quasi-periodic Jacobi operators: Introduction

 $\mathcal{DS}$ specializes to uniform hyperbolicity ($\mathcal{UH}$) if the matrix cocycles are unimodular.
 More generally, for any {\em{non-}}singular cocycle, $(\mathrm{T},D) \in \mathcal{DS}$ if and only if $(\mathrm{T},\frac{D}{\sqrt{\mathrm{det} D}}) \in \mathcal{UH}$.
 The advantage of the notion $\mathcal{DS}$ is however that it makes sense for {\em{both}} singular and non-singular cocycles.

 Another feature not present for QPS, is that the relevant cocycles for QPJ ({\em{Jacobi cocycles}}) are not unique.
 For instance, one possible choice for Jacobi cocycles is given by

 where $E \in \mathbb{C}$ is the spectral parameter.
 There are however alternative choices, which, depending on the problem in mind, may be more advantageous.
 We emphasize that all these choices share that they are singular precisely if $c$ has zeros.
-We will comment more on the flexibility in the choice of cocycles associated with the spectral theory of QPJ in Sec. \ref{sec_jacobicocycles}.
-Our main result accounts for this flexibility, and gives a dynamical characterization of the spectrum of QPJ applicable for the different choices.
+We will comment more on the flexibility in the choice of Jacobi cocycles in Sec. \ref{sec_jacobicocycles}.
+Our results account for this flexibility, and give a dynamical characterization of the spectrum of QPJ applicable for the different choices (cf Theorem \ref{thm_main_ammended}).